 Neil describes his approach to fashion: “Many British designers of my generation were famed for their deconstruction of traditional clothes.
 I didn’t want to rage at the establishment – I was fascinated by it!
 I wanted only to learn my craft in the correct way.
 How stiff should this collar be?
 What’s the correct interlining?
 I was also intrigued by the exterior of powerful people and the immaculate clothes they chose to conceal their inner-selves from the public.
 Now I find it ironic that so many of those would be anarchist designers have ended up embracing the Savile Row ethos and all that it stands for.
 Anarchy always comes from within, I think.
 It’s what you do while wearing your impeccably tailored clothes that makes you genuinely subversive.”

-More recently, projects outside of but still parallel to the fashion industry have been inspiring Cunningham and taking up his time, chief among them film-making and portrait photography.
-He sees this as a natural development of his much-celebrated skill for transforming his clients: “Capturing that transformation as a moment in time is, in a sense, the ultimate in control for me.”
-And as for his couture work, while acknowledging that sex and seduction are universal starting points for fashion designers, he says that his creativity continues to be sparked by those women who reveal their wisdom (often in just a few well-turned sentences) ahead of their vanity.
-“To me, that is sexier by far.
-That truly is seduction.”
+More recently, projects outside of fashion have been inspiring Cunningham and taking up his time, chief among them film-making and portrait photography.
+He sees this as a natural development of his skill for transforming his clients: “Capturing that transformation as a moment in time is, in a sense, the ultimate in control for me.
+I now want to place my designs into a context that I have also created.
+Perhaps most artists really just want to be film directors after all.”